thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.desc.md

 );
 ```

-Then, play around with the user interface.
+Then, with the browser console open, play around with the user interface.

 ```shell
 open http://localhost:8000/textfield.html
 ```

+If we add `readOnly={true}` as an attribute for the second input element.
+React no longer gives us a warning in the console.

 ### Textarea